chevereto/v3-docs/setup/server/settings-file.md

 # Server Settings file

 The file at `app/settings.php` contains the application system level settings.
-A settings file may look like this (check [environment](../system/environment.md) variables for more info).

 ::: tip Running container?
-You can ignore this as you can pass `-e` variables directly.
+You can ignore using this file as you can pass `-e` variables on container run.
 :::

 ```php